Clear span bridges: Construction, maintenance and decommissioning

 - the construction, maintenance and decommissioning of temporary clear span bridges

-- the construction of permanent clear span bridges
+- the construction and maintenance of permanent clear span bridges

 - release of sediments or other deleterious substances